muziejus/rose-hall-talk/index.md

 because the focus of Tsing’s work is the mushroom and its assemblages, Tsing moves past how Le Guin narrows the carrier bag to the novel itself.

+That is, when Le Guin says that the “natural, proper, fitting shape of the novel might be that of a sack, a bag,” we can see the novel as an assemblage.
+Le Guin continues by saying that a book holds words, and they hold things, but a bag doesn’t hold just one kind of thing.
+A bag—the same bag at the same time—can hold iced coffee in a thermos, two spare ponchos, a MacBook, 18 pieces of chalk each under 2 inches long, and another bag veering on a decade old used for supplemental grocery shopping.
+Similarly, a novel doesn’t just or only contain words.
+It contains affect, it contains built worlds.

+When what’s inside a bag is a question of what happened to be at hand, then thinking of the bag in scalar terms, especially hierarchical scalar terms falls under unsupportable scrutiny.
+The scales of the rush of stories don’t nest, like Tsing writes, echoing the critique of scale undertaken in human geography by scholars like Sallie Marston.

+That is, research projects rely on a scalar logic that disturbs or effects the projects into being.
+Hierarchical geographical scale should be familiar to all of us.
+We’ve used Google Maps’s zoom function to intuit that states contain counties contain cities contain neighborhoods contain houses.
+It cannot be that a city contains a state.
+But this scale is misleadingly geographical; it is actually a political hierarchy that has geographical implications, in that we collect data “at the city level” or “at the census tract level.”

+Novels obey no such hierarchical, scalar form.
+Or at least the affective response of reading a novel and being contaminated by it should not obey this form.
+This might be controversial, as one might respond—and even Le Guin can be criticzed for this—that of course novels have hierarchies.
+Novels have chapters, which have paragraphs, which have sentences, which have words, which have letters or phonemes or morphemes.
+And the exceptions to this hierarchy prove, quote unquote, the rule.
+We notice when a novel has no chapters.

+But the point of Toad DH, of mushroom and tiny DH, is to resist thinking of novels in such hierarchical ways.

 ---

 ### Bibliography